russinnes/RT-N600-Padavan/README.md

 This is custom firmware (Padavan) that has been built for the Asus RT-N600 Dual band AC Router.

 Trying to update the stock firmware through the ASUS web GUI will NOT WORK!
+For the initial upgrade from the stock firmware:

 ###Instructions:###
 1) Select the version you want (likely BASE)